How TeE-Times Works For You

 - Move the vehicle from workflow step to step as the repair order travels through the workflow

-- Make sure the vehicle is in pick-up when the work is done by technicians and the customer can be called for pick-up
+- Make sure the vehicle is in pick-up when the work is done by technicians, and the customer can be called for pick-up

-Technician Productivity is the amount of hours the technician spent working on vehicles divided by the time the technicians are clocked in for the day.
+Technician Productivity is the number of hours the technician spent working on vehicles divided by the time the technicians are clocked in for the day.
 In other words, only the time truly used to work on vehicles is measured against the hours the tech is available at the shop to work on vehicles.
 It represents the ability of the Service Advisors to keep the Technicians busy (or lack of available vehicles in the shop to work on).

 Sometimes shop managers see incredibly high values of technician efficiency, but extremely low tech productivity values at the same time.
 That indicates that technicians don’t leave the repair order open on the tablet while working on the vehicle at hand.
 Instead, they just open the repair order to see what needs to be done and then close it again.